 In a few of our recent posts, we’ve worked to ease this process by providing you with the B2B sales rep’s guides to Twitter and Facebook.
 Today, we take on LinkedIn—the preferred platform for B2B sales reps.

-The Promise of LinkedIn
+The Promise of LinkedIn for B2B Sales

 Unlike Twitter and Facebook where interactions are often personal, LinkedIn was actually built to facilitate professional conversations.
 This type of atmosphere makes for a very natural social selling experience.
 Still not convinced?
 These points will convert you into a believer: